nircoe/testcoe/examples/basic/README.md

 1. testcoe is initialized with `testcoe::init(&argc, argv)`, replacing the usual Google Test initialization.
 2. Tests are run with `testcoe::run()`, replacing the usual `RUN_ALL_TESTS()`.
-3. The grid visualization shows all test suites and their status in real-time.
+3. The grid visualization shows all test suites and their status in real-time when run in an interactive terminal; when output is piped or redirected (e.g. `./basic_example | cat`, or a CI log), only the final grid and summary are printed once.
 4. An intentional failure is included to demonstrate how failures are displayed.

 ## Expected Output